h2non/angular-thread/README.md

 ### Setup

-Load the module as dependency
+Load the module as dependency of your application
 ```js
 var app = angular.module('app', ['ngThread'])
 ```